xulihang/BasicCAT-website/_posts/2026-06-28-lezhin-comics-translation-browser-extension.md

 This means you can read translated comics on both desktop and mobile devices.

+## All is Done on Your Own Device

+All the processing can be done natively on your own device.
+The image is not sent to a remote server for processing.

 ## Give It a Try

 If you're looking for a Lezhin Comics translation browser extension, ImageTrans offers an easy way to read Korean webtoons without leaving your browser.